MANCHESTER. OUR CITY, YOUR FUTURE.

 Our city is for all.
 We’re working with UNICEF on our Child Friendly City status, to create a city where children and young people have a say in, and benefit from, local decisions, spaces and services.
 Our student population – totalling over 100,000 – adds to the vibrancy and talent pool of the city.
 Our universities are world leaders in key research fields such as computer science, life sciences and art and design.

-The Times Education Rankings for 2024 recently named the University of Manchester as number 51 in the world, out of more than 1,900 institutions.
-The University was also named top in both the UK and Europe, and second in the world for meaningful contributions towards the United Nations’ Sustainable Development Goals (UN SDGs) in the 2023 THE University Impact Rankings.
+According to The Times Higher Education (THE) World University Rankings for 2025, the University of Manchester is ranked as number 53 in the world, out of more than 2,000 institutions.
+The University of Manchester is a leader in contributing to the UN Sustainable Development Goals (SDGs), ranking first in the UK and Europe for social and environmental impact in the 2025 THE Impact Rankings and second globally for the third consecutive year.
 In fact, it’s the only institution in the world to rank in the top ten in every year the THE Impact Rankings have existed.

 ""